 We’ve all heard the saying: “Absence makes the heart grow fonder.”
-But if you’re struggling to keep your long distance relationship afloat, keep in mind these three rules to ensure your love blooms whilst you are apart.
+But whether you’re struggling to keep you're separated by work or live in a rural area, if you're struggling to keep a long distance relationship afloat, bear in mind these three rules to ensure your love blooms whilst you are apart.

 It is important to prioritise the time you spend communicating with your partner because whilst you are physically apart, chatting on the phone or video calling may be the only way to maintain your long distance relationship.
 One advantage to this though, as Hilda points out, is that you’ll be forced to communicate on a whole new level.
 She says, “you can't just flop in front of telly and zone out, you have to communicate properly with one another – you really need to make an effort to bridge that physical gap.”

 Although some couples may choose to speak to one another every day, do not to stress over keeping in constant contact when you have other commitments.
 Hilda identifies that communication, “doesn’t need to be every day as that itself can become quite a pressure, particularly when you are located in different time zones.”

 Your relationship should never be seen as a hardship, rather you should find time to talk when it is best for the both of you.

 However, if you struggle to talk as often as you’d like, one way to keep the romance alive could be to write love letters to one another.
 Hilda believes that letters are, “a wonderful way to foster intimacy, no matter how close or far from each other you are.”

 Date night doesn’t only have to be whilst you’re physically together.
 Try setting aside some time to concurrently watch a film together.
 Hilda suggests using the app Letsgaze to make this easy.